-You can choose to travel around the island by mountain bikes, motor scooters or cars.
+You can choose to travel around the island by motor scooters or cars.
 Our knowledgeable staff will be more than happy to advise you on the best places to visit and how to make the most of your time on the island.

 Please contact our reservations team to book your rental vehicle

 Phone: NZ 03 212 7660 Freephone: 0800 000 511 Email: firstname.lastname@example.org